-Executive summary
+Executive Summary

-The Intelligence Community (IC) is moving from a single-cloud community to a multicloud community with the introduction of the Commercial Cloud Enterprise (C2E) contract.
+Organizations in the public sector are moving from a single-cloud community to a multi-cloud one.
+Examples of this have already been seen in the intelligence community and Department of Defense space with the introduction of the Commercial Cloud Enterprise (C2E) and Joint Warfighter Cloud Capability (JWCC) contracts.
+These are just two examples of the massive shift that is occurring across the entire public sector as it modernizes to integrate multiple cloud providers.
 Leadership needs to plan for the impact this will have on the way programs are staffed and the way systems are engineered and tested.
 Successful multi-cloud adoption requires thoughtful, purposeful action.
-A broader availability of CSPs means the IC must become a smarter and more discerning customer.
+A broader availability of cloud service providers (CSPs) means that federal organizations must become smarter and more discerning cloud customers.

 Multi-cloud brings several significant challenges.
 First among them is skills shortages.
-Industry and government have spent the last eight years building the IC's current cloud-capable workforce with skills designed for working with a single cloud service provider (CSP).
-With the reality of the clearance process, the skills shortage challenge will hit particularly hard.
+The breadth and depth of multi-cloud expertise requires comprehensive training, which takes time and sustained investment.
+As a result, industry and government have spent the last several years building the public sector's current cloud-capable workforce with skills designed for working with only a single CSP.
 Skills shortages are followed by difficulty in governance, inconsistent results across the organization, and continued issues with cost optimization.

 The challenges are not insurmountable.
 Highly effective approaches include moving the cloud architecture control points up and out of any one CSP, shifting to platform teams and a platform mindset, equipping these teams with best-in-class multi-cloud tools, and taking a pragmatic approach to portability across clouds.
-HashiCorp and its cloud infrastructure automation tooling were created for just this purpose, and we are committed to supporting the IC on its multi-cloud journey.
+HashiCorp and its cloud infrastructure automation tooling were created for just this purpose, and we are committed to supporting federal agencies on their multi-cloud journey.